GenericMappingTools/gmt/doc/rst/source/xyz2grd.rst

     **l** or **u** to find the lowest (minimum) or upper (maximum) value at each node, respectively.
 Append **m** or **r** to compute mean or RMS value at each node, respectively.
-Append **n** to simply count the number of data points that were assigned to each node.
+Append **n** to simply count the number of data points that were assigned to each node (this only requires two input columns *x* and *y* as *z* is not consulted).
 Append **z** to sum multiple values that belong to the same node.

 .. include:: explain_-D_cap.rst_